Example: Slack Notifications for New Posts to a Group Email

 1. Go to api.slack.com/apps and click Create New App → From scratch.

-2. Name the app (e.g. "Conduit Email Notifier") and select your workspace.
+2. Name the app, for example "Conduit Email Notifier", and select your workspace.

-3. Under Add features and functionality, click Incoming Webhooks and toggle Activate Incoming Webhooks on.
+3. In Add features and functionality, click Incoming Webhooks.
+Then turn Activate Incoming Webhooks on.

-4. Click Add New Webhook to Workspace, choose the target channel (e.g. #team-notifications), and click Allow.
+4. Click Add New Webhook to Workspace, select the target channel, for example #team-notifications, and click Allow.

 https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXX